5 diversity and inclusion activities to build belonging on teams

 Many companies make the mistake of neglecting passive candidates.
 You’re missing out on a giant pool of talent that would potentially be willing to work with you if the offer was right.

+Recruiting is becoming more and more like marketing.
 Candidates, both passive and active, should be treated like leads in a funnel, the same way that marketing treats their leads.

+If there’s one key takeaway from this post that keeps repeating itself, it is that your employer brand is crucial.
+Why?
 Employee turnover is costly, so doing whatever you can to reduce it is essential.
 The entire experience from A-Z (hiring to onboarding and onwared) needs to be seamless so that employees are excited about working for your company right off the bat.